joshaustintech/joshaustin.tech/content/posts/a-manifesto-for-radical-simplicity.md

 Ultimately, your software will likely be used by humans (with some exceptions).
 If stakeholders insist on complexity that makes a process too rigid, make sure the feature has an "escape hatch" or "override" to give agency back to humans.

 # 6. Embrace complexity, shun complications.
 Just because something isn't simple doesn’t mean you can’t make it simple for the end user.
 But if a solution is unnecessarily complicated, fight it.
+Complication is complexity that isn't needed to accomplish your goal when lesser or no complexity will accomplish the same thing.
 Kill complications with fire, before they kill your business!

 ---